Introduction

 Steps:

-Measure and mark the cut line on the drywall using a tape measure and pencil.
+Measure and mark the cut line with a drywall using a tape and pencil.

-Score the front side of the drywall deeply along the mark using a sharp utility knife.
+Score the front side of the drywall along your mark using a sharp utility knife.

 Snap the drywall by bending it away from the scored line.

-Cut the paper backing on the opposite side to complete the separation.
+Cut the paper backing on the back side to finish the separation.

 Crosscutting with a Drywall Square